darkoxv88/Bioshock2IncreasedDifficultyMod/ReadMe.txt

-Most of this changes DO NOT apply to the DLC Minervas Den
+Some or most of this changes DO NOT apply to the DLC Minervas Den.